calebjmatthews/endless-desert/concept.md

   [ ] Increase # of traders research
   [ ] Conjecture research
-  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Reedcloth resource type
+  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Tag and subcategory specificities have a worse rate of return [ ] Reedcloth resource type
   [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader